Never Gonna Let You Go (Tina Moore song)

 "Never Gonna Let You Go" is a song by American singer Tina Moore.
-Originally released as a single in May 1995 from her self-titled debut album, the song reached number 27 on the US Billboard Hot R&B/Hip-Hop Songs chart.
-In August 1997, a UK garage remix of the song by Kelly G was released on the Delirious label and became a top-10 hit in the UK, peaking at number seven on the UK Singles Chart.
+Originally released as a single in May 1995 from her self-titled debut album, the song reached number 27 on the US Billboard Hot R&B Singles chart.
+In August 1997, a UK garage remix of the song by Kelly G was released on the Delirious label, and became a major hit in the United Kingdom, peaking at number seven on the UK Singles Chart.
 On the Eurochart Hot 100, it reached number 23 in September 1997.
 Several remixes are included on the CD and 12-inch formats, such as the 'Tuff Jam Classic Vocal Mix' and 'Warehouse Junkie Mix'.

 Critical reception

 Larry Flick from Billboard wrote that Moore "skips and slinks over hand-clapping R&B rhythm with a youthful, thoroughly appealing style."
 He noted that "there are moments when her fluttering range takes on a tone that is notably close to Mariah Carey", and complimented its "festive sing-along chorus."
 An editor from Daily Record viewed it as "impressive".
 Music Week rated it four out of five, adding that "this wailing vocal garage track has been lapped up by Kiss 100 and may cross over in the wake of Rosie Gaines."
 James Hyman from the magazine's RM Dance Update gave it five out of five, picking it as Tune of the Week.
 He noted that it "bounds along with skipping beats, scat prods, deep probing bassline and instantly recognisable Kelly G vocals that hook most effectively when heard in their looped wailing whiney hi-tempo fashion (familiar from Double 99's 'RIP Groove')."
 He concluded, "Echoing the classic status of tracks such as Jomanda's 'Got A Love For You' and Roberta Flack's 'Uh-uh ooh ooh' and more recently Rosie Gaines' 'Closer Than Close', this will undoubtedly achieve the chart success it deserves."
 Ian Hyland from Sunday Mirror rated the track eight out of ten.
 He added, "All the big labels were fighting to get their hands on this dance monster.
 Top tune in the same mould as chart biggies Ultra Nate and Rosie Gaines.
 Watch it fly."